andrewdale166/CS134-Programming-Fundamentals/Assignments/Greenfoot Labs/Lab 6 - Space Invaders.md

 We add a cooldown so that the player cannot shoot an infinite amount of bullets all at once – where is the challenge in that? :)

+With the bulletCountdown, we need to also make sure to subtract from the countdown timer every cycle of the game.

+Add this to the act() method after checking for the space:

+	if ( bulletCooldown > 0 )
+	{
+		bulletCooldown--;
+	}

 In the Bullet class, we need to add its functionality.

 ### Bullet constructor: